-Katharine McGee on writing, characters dream casts and her new novel, American Royals
+Katharine McGee on writing, character dream casts and her new novel, American Royals

 Gossip Girl meets The Crown in Katharine McGee's newest novel, American Royals.